Innocent Sorcerers: Contemporary reviews

 In later film analyses, attempts were made to link the film with the hypothetical phenomenon of the Polish New Wave, which was supposed to be evidenced not so much by the generational community of Wajda, Skolimowski and Polanski, but by the motif of the youth's love initiation and the complete omission of the war theme – the main theme of the classic Polish Film School.

 Ben Sachs of the Chicago Reader magazine stated: "The film serves as a fascinating document of Polish youth culture during the least repressive years of the communist era, as well as a rough draft for the freewheeling comedies Skolimowski would soon direct himself."
 Jerzy Płażewski, reviewing Innocent Sorcerers years later wrote that "Wajda's effective direction gracefully oscillated between a subtle mockery of the characters and heartfelt sympathy for them."
 According to Tadeusz Lubelski, "despite the imposed happy ending, the film still functions as a moral testimony of that era."

+More contemporary reviews of Innocent Sorcerers also note similarities between Wajda's film and Richard Linklater's Before Sunrise (1995), such as the two main characters being a young man and a woman who are just getting to know each other, wandering around the capital city in Central Europe and talking about morals and ideals, while falling in love with each other throughout one night.

 On Rotten Tomatoes, the film has an approval rating of 100% based on 4 reviews, with an average rating of 4.3/5.

+Accolades

+Legacy

+In later years, the term "innocent sorcerers" began to be used to describe prematurely deceased Polish artists of the same generation as the characters depicted in Wajda's film.
+The informal list includes Zbigniew Cybulski, Krzysztof Komeda, Marek Hłasko and Bogumił Kobiela.

+American film director Martin Scorsese recognized Innocent Sorcerers as one of the Polish masterpieces and in 2013 he selected it for screening alongside films such as Ashes and Diamonds, Knife in the Water, The Promised Land and Man of Iron in the United States, Canada and United Kingdom as part of his Masterpieces of Polish Cinema film festival.

+In July 2019, Kuba Wojewódzki, a television personality widely known as a judge on Poland's Got Talent, launched the Niewinni czarodzieje 2.0 limited restaurant chain project, with the film being the main inspiration as the quotes from the film even appear on the menu.
+There are currently two Niewinni czarodzieje 2.0 restaurants – on Złota Street in Warsaw and in Wrocław.